DCsunset/modaled/README.md

 ## Installation

 This package is available on MELPA.
-You can install it by `M-x package-install RET modaled RET`.
-Or use `use-package` to install it.
+You can install it by `M-x package-install RET modaled RET` or use [use-package](https://github.com/jwiegley/use-package) to install it.

 To install the package manually, download this repo to Emacs' `load-path`.
 Then add the following to the config file: